yakunins/digital-clock-new-tab-extension/PRIVACY.md

+# Privacy Policy

-# Digital Clock New Tab Extension Privacy Policy
+This is a privacy policy of `Digital Clock New Tab Extension`.

 ## Data Collection